sstraus/SettingsSentry/README.md

 - install: Install the application as a CRON job that runs at every reboot.
     You can also provide a valid cron expression as a parameter to customize the schedule (0 9 \* \* \*).
 Use [cronhub](https://crontab.cronhub.io) to generate a valid one.
 - remove: Remove the previously installed CRON job.
+- configsinit: Extract embedded default configurations to a 'configs' directory located next to the executable.
+This allows for customization of the configurations and provides a way to view the default settings.

 ### Default Values